Use Copy Paste Manager faster

 2. Select the action to change.

-3. Press the new shortcut and save.
+3. Press the new shortcut, check for conflicts, then save.

 Default shortcuts